C0d3-Bre4k3rs/WolvCTF2024-Writeups/tag-series-1/README.md

 - Be unique from the other previous tries
 - Be aligned blocks of 16 bytes

-If we can match the ouput of the last block of the AES encryption, and our input has started with the string: `"GET FILE: flag.txt"` we get the flag.
+If we can match the ouput of the last block of the AES encryption, and our plaintext-input has started with the string: `"GET FILE: flag.txt"` we get the flag.
 Otherwise, **the last block of the AES encryption is being shown to us.**

 So, we basically need to find the output of a random AES encryption on our input..
 How is that possible?!
 Especially when each input needs to be unique.
 We can't manipulate the output of a RANDOM encryption.. can we?